 About the author.

-Liza J Alvarado is a Licensed Professional Counselor in private practice.
-She serves Adolescents, Adults, and Spanish speaking families in the Lehigh Valley, PA area.
+Liza J Alvarado is a professional counselor in private practice.
+She serves Adolescents, adults, and Spanish speaking families in the Lehigh Valley, PA area.